<img src="https://ws.zoominfo.com/pixel/20BaaYt5U7vKWlVNoJuI" width="1" height="1" style="display: none;">

 Mention and link to your podcast or embed clips or full episodes where it makes sense.
 This creates a multimedia experience and allows your audience to listen and experience the episode right there.

 For example, you can embed a clip like we’re doing below.
-In this clip from Season 4 of The Casted Podcast, Dave Gerhardt, CMO at Privy, discusses using your podcast as a way to get great content for your brand.
+In this key takeaway from Season 4 of The Casted Podcast, Dave Gerhardt, CMO at Privy, discusses using your podcast as a way to get great content for your brand.

-Creating clips and audiograms for your social media accounts is a great way to allow your followers to experience your B2B podcast right from their feeds.
-It’s an “in-app experience” that offers a new way to introduce your audience to your podcast in a non-disruptive way.
+Creating clips, audiograms, and videograms for your social media accounts is a great way to entice your followers to experience your podcast right from their feeds.
+It’s an “in-app experience” that offers a new way to introduce your audience to your show in a non-disruptive way.

-For our own brand, when we use audiograms, we see 2-3X the engagement than we do on our text and link-only posts.
+A big part of Casted's podcast social media strategy depends on using clips to amplify our podcast.
+For example, when we use audiograms, we see 2-3X more engagement than we do on our text and link-only posts.

 How do you pick which audio clips you should share on social via a clip or an audiogram?

-If you’re already writing detailed shownotes, or using Casted to create takeaways for each episode, you can start with those moments.
-The moments that you are deeming important enough to call out for listeners to quickly jump to are also likely key moments that could stand out on social.
+If you’re already writing detailed show notes, or using Casted to create takeaways for each episode, you can start there.
+The big idea moments that you deem important enough to call out for your existing listeners are also likely key moments that could stand out on social to a whole new audience.

-At Casted, we create key takeaways for every episode as we get ready to publish.
-These key takeaways are usually moments and topics that are really interesting and important to the overall theme of the episode.
-From there, we can create individual clips, links, and audiograms right from the platform that can then be shared with your social team.
+At Casted, we create key takeaways for every episode when we're getting ready to publish as a way to really maximize the value of our content.
+These key takeaways are usually moments and topics that are interesting and important to the overall theme of the episode.
+From there, we can create individual clips, links, audiograms, and videograms right from the platform that can then be shared with your social team.
+Here's an example:

 Account-Based Podcasting

 We’ve all heard of account-based marketing.
-It’s pretty buzzy right now, but have you heard of Account-Based Podcasting?
-If you’re using different parts of your podcast to target specific audiences… then yes, yes you have.
+But have you heard of Account-Based Podcasting?
+If you’re using different parts of your podcast to target specific audiences… then yes, you have.

 In all actuality, “ABP” is basically what we all know ABM to be… good marketing.
 If you’re not using the expert voices and insights on your podcast to create personalized experiences in your marketing and sales material, you’re missing out.

 Many of our customers use clips of their podcast to interact with prospects in sales emails, cadences, and nurturing tracks.
-This is a great way to utilize the conversations you’re having on your podcast in new ways with new-to-you audiences.
+(Check out how to use podcasting for ABM from a master, Jim Gilkey, Senior Account Executive at Terminus and host of the Account Based Beverages podcast.)
+This is a great way to utilize the conversations you’re having on your show in new ways with new-to-you audiences.

 If you’re anything like us, you’re always interested in ways to create an engaging experience for your audience with the content you’re making.
 When it comes to podcasts, we reuse and repurpose them a lot to create different blogs, infographics, and even more podcasts.